Everything to Know About the World’s #1 Material.

 - Pollution of nearby waterways

 Aluminum must also be refined before it’s made into a can or container.
 The process uses caustic soda and other chemicals to extract aluminum from the ore.
-According to the EPA’s recent Bauxite and Alumina Production Wastes report, this process leaves behind residual byproducts that can find their way into soil and water, including:
+According to the EPA’s web page on Bauxite and Alumina Production Wastes, this process leaves behind residual byproducts that can find their way into soil and water, including:

 - Uranium